14 On Fire

 14 On Fire was a concert tour by the Rolling Stones, which started on 21 February 2014 in Abu Dhabi.
 It was a follow-up to the 50 & Counting tour which celebrated the 50th anniversary of the band.
-The tour was very much similar to the 50 & Counting just as the "Urban Jungle" portion of the Stones' Steel Wheels/Urban Jungle Tour in 1990 was similar to the "Steel Wheels" portion in 1989.
+The tour was very much similar to 50 & Counting just as the "Urban Jungle" portion of the Stones' Steel Wheels/Urban Jungle Tour in 1990 was similar to the "Steel Wheels" portion in 1989.
 14 On Fire had the same stage design, setlist structure, and clothing/merchandise as 50 & Counting.
 Also, Mick Taylor was a guest throughout this tour as in 50 & Counting.